syncfusion/ej2-angular-docs/src/documenteditor/document-editor/export.md

 ## Export as blob

-Document editor also supports API to store the document into a blob.
+Document Editor also supports API to store the document into a blob.
 Refer to the following sample to export document into blob in client-side.

 ```typescript
 import { Component, ViewEncapsulation, ViewChild } from '@angular/core';